-1 efforts to reduce their costs.
-This strengthens their cost containment incentives.
-Owning 2 farmland or corn-producing and drying equipment is not a goal in itself, and many corn producers rent some of the acreage, equipment, and storage capacity they use.8 Consumers 3 4 benefit in the long run as industry productivity growth drives down the real price of corn.
-Note 5 also that prices vary with the quality of corn, so that farmers are incented to make sure that 6 their corn complies with established quality standards.
-7 The incentives embedded in traditional regulation of electric utilities differ from those in 8 competitive markets in two important respects.
-Incentives to contain cost are weaker to the 9 extent that a utility's revenue tracks its own cost closely.
-Were its revenue to track its cost 10 exactly, a utility could grow its earnings only by growing its rate base.
-The closeness with which 11 cost tracks revenue under traditional regulation is greater to the extent that rate cases are 12 frequent and trackers address a large share of cost.
-Cost containment incentives can be especially weak for tracked costs.
-13 14 The Alberta Utility Commission discussed the incentive problem with traditional 15 regulation in a letter announcing a generic proceeding to consider PBR for provincial energy 16 distributors.
-These companies were filing frequent rate cases in a period of rapid regional 17 economic growth.
-18 This initiative proceeds from the assumption that rate-base rate of return 19 regulation offers few incentives to improve efficiency, and produces incentives 20 for regulated companies to maximize costs and inefficiently allocate resources...
-21 These conditions complicate the task for regulators who must critically analyze 22 in detail management judgments and decisions that, in competitive markets and 23 under other forms of regulation, are made in response to market signals and 24 economic incentives.
-The role of the regulator in this environment is limited to 25 second guessing.
-Traditional rate-base rate of return regulation provides few 26 opportunities to create meaningful positive economic incentives which would 27 benefit both the companies and the customers.
-The Commission is seeking a 28 better way to carry out its mandate so that the legitimate expectations of the 29 regulated utilities and of customers are respected.9
+1 This initiative proceeds from the assumption that rate-base rate of return 2 regulation offers few incentives to improve efficiency, and produces incentives 3 for regulated companies to maximize costs and inefficiently allocate resources...
+4 These conditions complicate the task for regulators who must critically analyze 5 in detail management judgments and decisions that, in competitive markets and 6 under other forms of regulation, are made in response to market signals and 7 economic incentives.
+The role of the regulator in this environment is limited to 8 second guessing.
+Traditional rate-base rate of return regulation provides few 9 opportunities to create meaningful positive economic incentives which would benefit both the companies and the customers.
+The Commission is seeking a 10 11 better way to carry out its mandate so that the legitimate expectations of the 12 regulated utilities and of customers are respected.